 ## 3.087692 4.033578

-In addition to Welch t-test, there is also a version of 2-sample t-test called Student’s t-test which is specifically for cases where the variance is known to be the same between the groups.
-Since usually we do not know this, the Welch t-test should be our default option.
-Indeed, t.test() has its default parameter var.equal = FALSE, meaning that it uses Welch test by default.
-However, in cases where variances are the same, Student’s t-test is more powerful than Welch test and that is why it is kept as an option in t.test().
-(We will talk about what power means in the next lecture.)
+In addition to Welch t-test, there is also a version of two-sample t-test called Student’s t-test which is specifically for cases where the variance is known to be the same between the groups.
+Since usually we do not know this, Welch t-test should be our default option.
+Indeed, t.test() has its default parameter var.equal = FALSE, meaning that it uses Welch t-test by default.
+However, in cases where the variances are the same, Student’s t-test is more powerful than Welch test and that is why it is kept as an option in t.test().
+(In next lecture, we will talk about what “power” means in statistics.)

 Example 4.3

 1. Assume that a population mean for a particular biomarker is \(\mu=6\) and that the distribution of the biomarker in patients infected by a specific virus is N(3,2^2) (2^2 means that variance is 2^2=4 and hence the standard deviation is 2).
 Suppose that you had a sample of \(n=10\) infected individuals and you would like to compare their biomarker levels to the population mean.
 Generate a sample of \(n=10\) values from N(3,2^2).
 Display the data with a stripchart().
-Use a t-test to test whether the mean of the patient population seems to be \(\mu\) based on these data.
-What is the 95% confidence interval for the mean?
+Use a t-test to test whether the mean of the patient population seems to equal to \(\mu=6\) based on these data.
+What is the 95% confidence interval for the mean of the sample?

 x = rnorm(10, 3, 2)